Moths

 Moths can spend months to a year of their lives as larvae.
 They constantly eat away at clothes and carpets during this time.
 A single larva struggles to do much damage.
 But hundreds at a time can cause a serious problem seriously quickly.
 Once they have fully grown into adults, they focus on reproduction.
 The lifespan of an adult is only a few weeks.
 As moths live the majority of their lives and do the most damage as larvae, we must get to know the signs of infestation.

 Always look out for discarded Moth casings.
 Much like moths eggs, they are small and white.
-If you spot an errant white rice grain your the cupboard, look closer.
+If you spot an errant white rice grain in your the cupboard, look closer.
 It could be a spent Moth cocoon.

 To prevent a bedroom filled with moth-eaten clothes, know where the enemy hides.
 They can be located wherever natural fibres are found and often where we store clothes: